-GLP and GMP: Principles and Compliance BIOSC-182 2 Units: 36 hours of lecture, per term, LR, DG, CSU (C-ID: BIOT 210X) Advisory: BIOSC-157, BIOSC-172 laws, regulations and quality practices associated with the biotechnology industry are included, with emphasis on the development of pharmaceuticals and medical devices.
+BIOSC-182 GLP and GMP: Principles and Compliance 2 Units: 36 hours of lecture, per term, LR, DG, CSU (C-ID: BIOT 210X) Advisory: BIOSC-157, BIOSC-172

 This course will introduce students to the concepts of quality control and validation as it relates to manufacturing in regulated industries.
-GLP, cGMP, Quality Assurance and Quality Control
+GLP, cGMP, Quality Assurance and Quality Control laws, regulations and quality practices associated with the biotechnology industry are included, with emphasis on the development of pharmaceuticals and medical devices.